Architectural Engineering

 About the Program

 Architectural Engineering is inherently an interdisciplinary enterprise that is centered on the design, construction, and operation of the built environment.
-Architectural Engineering MS or PhD graduates may include students with expertise in one or more of the following sub-disciplines (usually housed in civil/environmental engineering and elsewhere in traditional disciplinary constructs or newly developing fields of focus or expertise):
+Architectural Engineering MS graduates may include students with expertise in one or more of the following sub-disciplines (usually housed in civil/environmental engineering and elsewhere in traditional disciplinary constructs or newly developing fields of focus or expertise):

 - Building energy efficiency and alternative energy